 The problem is that leaders and managers are typically not a part of the review process on any meaningful scale.

 To become meaningfully involved, leaders needed a set of signals in this nonstop stream of pull requests to help them identify which reviews to participate in and how best to participate.

 In our mission to elevate engineering leadership with objective data, our data-science team studied over 100 signals in the data to make better PRs, better engineers, and ultimately better products.
-(More on GitPrime’s new Code Review and Collaboration product here).
+You can find more on the Pluralsight Flow Code Review and Collaboration reports here.

 This multi-part post covers seven dynamics you can recognize in the data, and act on to improve your team’s effectiveness through code review.
 By emphasizing how teams of human beings work together, you can dig into fertile opportunities for tangible improvement.